Data manager

 • Map your events and customer attributes so they can be recognized by Bloomreach Engagement

-You can access the Data Manager by navigating to Data & Assets > Data Manager.
-Here you will find the manager with four tabs for each of the key elements: Customer Properties, Events, Definitions, and Mapping.
+You can access the Data Manager by navigating to Data & Assets > Data manager.
+Here you'll find the manager with five tabs for each of the key elements:

 Customer properties and events